raspberryhelp/raspberryhelp/README.md

 # About Me
 tired

-- computer science student at utd
+- computer science student at utd, interested in data science, graphics, geospatial technologies and potentially quantum computing
-- java and front end, with a side of python
+- python and C/C++ with a side of java
 - draws too!

 # Stats